 Centre for Affordable Technologies has established a Volunteer driven Open Source Help Group to assist the issues emerging out of OSS implementation in Banks.
 This help group supports on the topics related to Hadoop, Open Source Data Bases, Open Source Cloud Implementation, and other related topics.

-The help group consists of the following members: Mr. Vinoth Sivam, ICICI Bank, Mr. Balaji R, Andhra Bank, Mr. Saran Joseph, Federal Bank, Mr. Radhakrishna Akella, NPCI, Mr. Shahshank Thapliyal, OpenSCG, Mr. Manish Patel, Datametica, and Mr. Anantha Raghava, Exzatech Consulting.
+The help group consists of the following members: Mr. Vinoth Sivam, ICICI Bank, Mr. Balaji R, Andhra Bank, Mr. Saran Joseph, Federal Bank, Mr. Radhakrishna Akella, NPCI, Mr. Shahshank Thapliyal, OpenSCG, Mr. Manish Patel, Datametica, Mr. Anantha Raghava, Exzatech Consulting and Mr. Rajesh and Mr. Mangesh Ekbote, Kimaya Infotech.

 For any kind of OSS support, Banks may contact mvnkprasad(at)idrbt(dot)ac(dot)in.